Rome events in March 2025 - Holidays, exhibits, concerts, and other things to do

 This was part of their #globalgreening initiative.

-They didn't do it in 2024, so this may not happen again, but I thought I'd leave this photo here, since it's pretty cool to see the Colosseum in green!
+They haven't done it the last few years, so this may not happen again, but I thought I'd leave this photo here, since it's pretty cool to see the Colosseum in green!

 March 19th is Father's Day in Italy.